LNG IMPORT

 Brazil, a country that is known for an abundant renewable sector, also imports gas not only for power generation but also for use in the industrial sector.

 In 2016 demand in the southern region of Brazil was being stymied by stagnant gas supplies from Bolivia via the gasbol pipeline.
 To provide incremental gas supplies and enable growth in the industrial sector, the team at SPI worked with a local gas distribution company, called ECOM, to develop a small-scale LNG import terminal to supply LNG to the southern states in Brazil.
-The project was cancelled due to the startup of the FLNG project in Argentina in 2019, which enabled some Bolivian gas to be diverted from Argentina to Brazil.
-Estimated CAPEX US$250million.

 SOUTH AFRICA

 There have been a number of LNG-to-Power initiatives in South Africa that aim to bolster power generating capacity and increase gas penetration in the energy mix.
 In 2019, the South African government awarded a 1000MW gas to power project in Coega, Port Elizabeth; however, Transnet also released a tender for LNG-to-power in Richard’s Bay, Kwazulu-Natal.
-Further with the huge gas discovery in the Rovuma Basin, in northern Mozambique which have underpin several LNG export projects, South Africa could leverage existing infrastructure to import additional gas volumes via the ROMPCO pipeline or import LNG from the international market.

 In 2019, SPI and its partners submitted a bid to import LNG from Richard’s Bay for delivery via a virtual pipeline to a proposed modular General Electric gas-fired power plant in Johannesburg on the site of an existing power producer.
 The project has an estimated CAPEX of X.